Great River Health Systems

 - Respond to a court order, subpoena, warrant, summons or similar process

-Coroners, medical examiners and funeral directors.
-We may release medical information, including mental-health information, to a coroner or medical examiner.
-This may be necessary, for example, to identify a deceased person or determine the cause of death.
+Coroners, medical examiners and undertakers.
+We may release PHI, including mental PHI, to a coroner or medical examiner to, for example, identify a deceased person or verify the cause of death.

 National-security and intelligence activities.
-We may release medical information about you to federal officials for intelligence, counterintelligence and other national-security activities allowed by law.
+We may release PHI to federal officials for intelligence, counterintelligence and other national-security activities allowed by law.

 Protective services for the president and others.
-We may disclose medical information about you to federal officials so they may provide protection to the President, other sanctioned people or foreign heads of state, or to conduct special investigations.
+We may disclose PHI to federal officials so they may provide protection to the president, other dignitaries or foreign heads of state, and to conduct special investigations.

 Inmates.
-If you are an inmate of a correctional institution or under law-enforcement custody, we may release medical information about you to the correctional institution or law enforcement.
+If you are an inmate of a correctional institution or under law-enforcement custody, we may release PHI to the correctional institution or law enforcement.
 This release would be necessary:

 - For the institution to provide you with health care